Rudolf Vrba: Estimates of numbers murdered

 From his room in BIIa, Vrba said he could see the trucks drive toward the gas chambers.
 In his estimate, 10 percent of each transport was selected to work and the rest murdered.
 During his time on the Judenrampe from 18 August 1942 to 7 June 1943, he told Lanzmann in 1978, he had seen at least 200 trains arrive, each containing 1,000–5,000 people.
 In a 1998 paper, he wrote that he had witnessed 100–300 trains arrive, each locomotive pulling 20–40 freight cars and sometimes 50–60.
 He calculated that, between the spring of 1942 and 15 January 1944, 1.5 million had been murdered.
 According to the Vrba–Wetzler report, 1,765,000 were murdered in Auschwitz between April 1942 and April 1944.
 In 1961 Vrba swore in an affidavit for the trial of Adolf Eichmann that he believed 2.5 million had been murdered overall in the camp, plus or minus 10 percent.

 Vrba's estimates are higher than those of Holocaust historians but in line with estimates from SS officers and Auschwitz survivors, including members of the Sonderkommando.
-Early estimates ranged from one to 6.5 million.
+Early estimates ranged from one million to 6.5 million.
 Rudolf Höss, the first Auschwitz commandant, said in 1946 that three million had been murdered in the camp, although he revised his view.
 In 1946 the Main Commission for the Investigation of German Crimes in Poland estimated four million.
 Later scholarly estimates were lower.
 According to Polish historian Franciszek Piper, writing in 2000, most historians place the figure at one to 1.5 million.
 His own widely accepted estimate was that at least 1.3 million were sent to Auschwitz and at least 1,082,000 died (rounded up to 1.1 million or 85 percent), including 960,000 Jews.
 Piper's estimate of the death toll for April 1942 to April 1944 was 450,000, against Vrba's 1,765,000.